 Date of manufacture

-For the past few years, Gibson has used the old format for serial numbers, but since late 2013 they have switched to a nine-digit format.
-The serial number of a Gibson Les Paul is made up of the first two digits of the model year and the production number.
+For the past few years, Gibson has used the old format for serial numbers, but since late 2013, they have switched to a nine-digit format.
+The serial number of a Gibson Les Paul comprises the first two digits of the model year and the production number.
 The old format was used until July 2014, and the new system has simplified serial numbers.

 How Many Gibson Les Pauls Have Been Made?

-If you’ve been in the market for a new electric guitar, you may be wondering, “How many Gibson Les Pauls have been made?”
-This article will tell you how many of these guitars were created between 1958 and 1960, 1969, and 1976.
+If you’ve been in the market for a new electric guitar, you may wonder, “How many Gibson Les Pauls have been made?”
+This article will tell you how many guitars were created between 1958, 1960, 1969, and 1976.
 This article also covers Gibson guitars that were endorsed by celebrities.

 Gibson Les Pauls were made between 1958 and 1960

-The earliest Gibson Les Pauls were refinished to have sunburst finishes and had off-center seam maple tops.
+The earliest Gibson Les Pauls were refinished with sunburst finishes and off-center seam maple tops.
 These guitars may have been gold tops refinished into sunburst finishes.
 The serial numbers on these guitars are adjacent to gold top serial numbers.

-The original Les Paul was not discontinued until 1968 when Gibson changed the name to SG.
-However, after that, interest in the original Les Pauls increased and Gibson brought back the Les Paul Standard.
+The original Les Paul was not discontinued until 1968, when Gibson changed the name to SG.
+However, interest in the original Les Pauls increased, and Gibson returned to the Les Paul Standard.
 The Standard version had a gold top finish, two P90 pickups instead of humbuckers, and an Indian rosewood fingerboard.
 The guitar also featured chrome hardware.

 Gibson Les Pauls were made in 1969

 One of the first LP models was the original Les Paul.
 Initially, this was the model most widely known to guitarists.
 Today, there are several custom models available, each featuring unique features.
-The Les Paul Custom “Third Version” model, for example, has two humbuckers instead of three.
+For example, the Les Paul Custom “Third Version” model has two humbuckers instead of three.